kareandersen/homebrew-toslibc/README.md

 ## License

-This formula and its packaging metadata are distributed under the terms of the [LGPL-2.1 License](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html), consistent with the upstream `toslibc` licensing model.
+This formula and its packaging metadata are distributed under the terms of the [LGPL-2.1 License](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html), consistent with the upstream `TOS/libc` licensing model.

-Upstream `toslibc` is triple-licensed under:
+Upstream `TOS/libc` is triple-licensed under:

 - **GPL-2.0**
 - **LGPL-2.1**